ray-cast/ray-mmd/Materials/README.md

    `0` .
 None
    `1` . colors to multiply with frequency from `emissiveBlink`. like : const float3 emissiveBlink = float3(1.0, 2.0, 3.0);
-   `2` . colors to multiply with frequency from `morph controller`, For PointLight.pmx...
+   `2` . colors to multiply with frequency from `Blink` morph controller, see `PointLight.pmx` for more information

 * ##### EMISSIVE_MAP_FILE ([ALBEDO_MAP_FILE](#ALBEDO_MAP_FILE))